freest-lang/freest-lang.github.io/getting started/shared-channels.md

 ```

 However, it is the server that bears the important part of session initiation: to create the new channel and send one of its ends.
 To aid session initiation, FreeST offers the `accept` function which creates the channel endpoints, sends one to the client and returns the other.
-Taking advantage of pattern-matching on external coide types, we may thus write:
+Taking advantage of pattern-matching on external coiche types, we may thus write:
 ```
 cellServer : dualof SharedCell -> ()
 cellServer c = serve $ accept @Cell c